-Kapil Mishra alleges AAP concealed donation details, laundered money
+Kapil Mishra claims AAP concealed donation details, laundered money

 — Kapil Mishra (@KapilMishraAAP) May 14, 2017

-The former cabinet minister, who was suspended by the party after leveling allegations of corruption against Delhi Chief Minister Arvind Kejriwal, went down on a hunger strike on Wednesday demanding the party to reveal details regarding the funds used for foreign trips.
+The former cabinet minister, who was suspended by the party after leveling allegations of corruption against Delhi Chief Minister Arvind Kejriwal, went down on a hunger strike on Wednesday demanding the party to disclose the details of AAP leaders foreign trips.
 On Friday, Mishra had said a new expose will jolt the people of Delhi who trusted the party leadership. on Saturday, Mishra went on to say that the party will try to distract attention from the “foreign trips controversy”.

 Earlier this week, Mishra had alleged that Delhi CM was involved in taking illegal money from health minister Satyendra Jain.
 He also gave recorded his statement in front of Anti-Corruption Bureau on Thursday in Rs 400 crore water tanker scam and accused Kejriwal of influencing the probe.
 The party leaders have alleged that Mishra is working under the instructions of opposition parties.
 Delhi Deputy Chief Minister Manish Sisodia dismissed Mishra’s allegations as “baseless”.